-- Find out how much producers are making selling beats online.
+- Ever wondered how much producers make for selling their beats online?

 Should You Consider Selling Your Beats Online?

-Today’s digital age presents us with an abundance of opportunity to make money.
+Today’s digital age presents us with an abundance of opportunity to make money whether it’s selling music or even gear.
 We live in the age outsourced services and the monetized clicks.
 It’s the age where many industries find new markets and new audiences through online platforms, music being one of those industries.

 Many producers have often wondered and asked the question: Is it worth selling my music online, and if so, how difficult is it?